burriach/edlab/content/authors/alba-martin/_index.md

 ---

 Alba Martín was a MSc student supervised by Dr. Marcos Fernández-Martínez and Profs.
 Francesc Sabater and Josep Peñuelas, studying how the isotopic signatures of bryophytes change as a response to environmental pollution.
-Alba worked as a technician for the ES-BEF project and will rejoin the team in May 2023 as technician for the ERC-StG STOIKOS.
+Alba worked as a technician for the ES-BEF project and has now rejoined the team in May 2023 as technician for the ERC-StG STOIKOS project.